hanubeki/dake/README.md

 Dake, formerly NoteSkin hanubeki
 ================================

+Notice: Project is paused because my PC is not working properly.
+ETA: maybe December 2022

 Play more games in single NoteSkin!
 A goal of this noteskin is to support every gametype (except lights).